-and screen detail.

-5. Final design and detailing of the front area of the 1 story bar building shall be submitted for staff level review and approval indicating building materials, plantings, lighting, stair
+- 4. Public art is always encouraged to enhance the quality and design of projects in the district.
+Any public art proposals should comply with the Public Art guidelines and shall be submitted to staff for review and approval. - 5.
+Final design and detailing of the front area of the building shall be submitted for staff level review and approval indicating building materials, plantings, lighting, stair and screen detail.